Your 2021 Tax Levy is due August 31, 2021.

-- The year-end penalty was applied to all outstanding tax balances on January 3, 2021, at a rate of 1.5% and will be applied monthly thereafter.
+- The year-end penalty will be applied to all outstanding tax balances on January 3, 2022, at a rate of 1.5% and will be applied monthly thereafter.

 - a monthly T.I.P.P amount, if you wish to join the program.

 - what you would pay on September 1, 2021, including the first penalty of 5%.